hashdog/scrapfy-browser-extension/README.md

 Open a SCRAPfy room from:

 - Snippets in SctackOverflow and partially (yet) GitHub
-- Chrome|Opera|FF Menu by selecting a language
+- Toolbar button by selecting a language
 - Context menu by selecting some text